 Section III – ‘Why is this change necessary:

 In this line, I try to answer the question, ‘Why is this change necessary?’
 In most cases, this line is a copy of the ‘Issue Title.’

 Message so far

 [#5] Move the constants out of the GildedRose class In order to, refactor and clean the code of GildedRose - Detailed description 1 - Detailed description 2 ...

-Finally, I replace the items of the list in this section with a detailed description of the important technical changes I did in the code.
+Finally, I replaced the items in this section with a detailed description of the essential technical changes I made in the code.
 Here I try to think of what I should remember if I was to read this message a couple of months ahead.

 The final commit message looks like